 After a urostomy, your urine will go through your stoma into a special bag called a urostomy pouch.

 Caring for your stoma and the skin around it is very important to prevent infection of your skin and kidneys.

 Your stoma is made from the part of your small intestine called the ileum.
-Your ureter is attached to a small piece of your ileum and pulled through the skin of your abdomen.
+Your ureters are attached to the end of a small piece of your ileum.
+The other end becomes the stoma and is pulled through the skin of your abdomen.

-You should never stick anything into your stoma, unless your doctor tells you to.
+You should never stick anything into your stoma, unless your health care provider tells you to.

 Your stoma has no nerve endings, so you will not be able to feel when something touches it.
 You also will not feel if it is cut or scraped.
 But you will see a yellow or white line on the stoma if it is scraped.

 After surgery, the skin around your stoma should look like it did before surgery.
 The best way to protect your skin is by:

 - Using a urostomy bag or pouch with the correct size opening, so urine does not leak

 - Taking good care of the skin around your stoma

 To care for you skin in this area: